thiagobien/ACL/workshop/11_Virtual_Operations_and_API/README.md

-# Virtual operations / API
+# Virtual Operations and Dynatrace API

 This session gives an overview of ...